 In Ireland a jumper is a pinafore and a sweater is a jumper.
 A buttoned sweater is a cardigan, and overalls are dungarees.

 Naming Boys Clothing In Ireland And America:

 The confusion only gets worse when I try to help one of my boys get dressed.
 In the winter I tell him to put a vest under his jumper to keep warm, meaning to put an undershirt under his sweater for insulation.

 You see, in Ireland a vest is a waistcoat and an undershirt is a vest.
 A jogging suit is a track suit, and sneakers are runners.

 Are you as confused as I am at this stage of my story?

-Luckily my little ones are pretty bilingual when it comes to clothing talk.
+Luckily my little ones are learning to be bilingual when it comes to clothing talk.
 If they had not mastered the linguistics of both cultures, who knows what state they would be in when they walk out the door to school.

 For anyone interested, here is my clothing dictionary in two columns.
 If you can think of any other clothing anomalies between both countries, please just let me know in the comments and I’ll be sure to add them to the list.